 Even though there aren’t immigration regulations in Vietnam that require foreign travelers to get vaccinated, there are some immunizations that are recommended for most travelers.

 These are the recommended travel vaccinations for Vietnam:

 - Hepatitis A – Most travelers are advised to get this vaccine because hepatitis A spreads through contaminated food or water, regardless of where the traveler is staying in Vietnam.

 - Hepatitis B – This disease can be contracted via blood and bodily fluids.
 It is also advised to get, but not mandatory.

 - Typhoid – While in Vietnam, you can get typhoid through contaminated food or water.
 This is a highly recommended vaccine for most travelers, especially if they will be going to rural areas.

 - Japanese Encephalitis – This vaccine is recommended depending on the length of the trip, the time of year of the trip and the regions the traveler will be visiting.
-If a lot of time will be spend outdoors and in rural areas it is best to get it.
+If a lot of time will be spent outdoors and in rural areas, it is best to get it.
 The disease spreads through mosquito bites.

 Some of these vaccinations can be taken in the form of a pill, while others are an injection.
 Check with your doctor or healthcare professional before getting a vaccine.
 In some countries, like Spain and the Netherlands, there are international vaccination centers that advise their citizens on the vaccines they should be getting for their travels depending on the destination and their medical history.